subhojit777/subhojit777.github.io/_posts/2017-05-23-parallel-nightwatch-tests-docker.md

 # - "CI"
 ---

-[Nightwatch](http://nightwatchjs.org) is a tool used for automated browser, it is built in Node.js.
-Recently I had setup GitLab CI which will run Nightwatch tests on every push to `master` branch.
+[Nightwatch.js](http://nightwatchjs.org) is a tool used for automated browser, it is built in Node.js.
+Recently I had setup GitLab CI which will run Nightwatch.js tests on every push to `master` branch.

 It is very common that the acceptance tests are slow.
 Therefore, after setting up the CI, my next requirement was to run the tests parallelly.
 This was challenging, given that I am very much new to Docker.
 Finally, I figured it out.

-### How to run Nightwatch in parallel mode
+### How to run Nightwatch.js in parallel mode
 You can either execute the tests in parallel by `test_workers` setting.
 Or you can specify multiple environments while running the tests.
 Read more about running tests in the parallel mode [here](https://github.com/nightwatchjs/nightwatch-docs/blob/master/guide/running-tests/run-parallel.md).

-### How parallel mode in Nightwatch works
+### How parallel mode in Nightwatch.js works
 The basic idea is - it will create a child process for every test.
 Every child process is assigned a browser instance.
 The parent process is the process that executes the main `nightwatch` command.
 The parent process will wait for the